1801: French forces were defeated at Alexandria, Egypt, by British under Ralph Abercromby.

 1898: Lever’s toilet soap first went on sale.

-1919: A rise of two shillings a day was recommended for British coal miners.
+1919: A rise of two shillings a day was recommended for British coal miners by a government commission.

 1921: Austen Chamberlain chosen as Conservative leader.